Using CSS handles for store customizations

 json

-file where your block is declared, add the propblockClass
+file where your target block is declared, add the propblockClass

-to the element you want to customize, with any name as a value.
+to the element you want to customize.
+Assign any unique name as its value.
+For example:

 .